 “If we can understand what it’s like for the customer, what it’s like on a daily basis, if we can get out heads around that, it can help us put our offer together in a way that speaks their language.”

-By asking the partners to recognise the pressures, constraints and expectations their own customers were working under, I could hopefully help them visualise how they might be approached with a little more empathy.
+By recognising the pressures, constraints and expectations your customers face you can think about how you can get your messages to really land, to build understanding and become that trusted adviser.
 If a customer is aware that you appreciate their situation, are there to help them achieve their goals and realise you can help their company grow, they are far more likely to want to work with you.

 The key to this is to become a trusted advisor – a model developed to help accountants advise their clients.
 Trusted advisers are people who have three vital attributes – credibility, reliability and intimacy* but most importantly they focus on the client – not themselves.